Glossary of Health Insurance Terms

 Preferred Provider Organization (PPO)

 A type of managed care organization (health plan) that provides health care coverage through a network of providers.
 Typically the PPO requires the policyholder to pay higher costs when they seek care from an out-of-network provider.
-Depending on the type of coverage you have, state and federal rules govern disputes between enrolled individuals and the plan.

 Covered services that are intended to prevent disease or to identify disease while it is more easily treatable.
 The ACA requires insurers to provide coverage for preventive benefits without deductibles, co-payments or coinsurance.
+The complete set of preventive benefits mandated by the ACA can be found here.

 A health insurance policy that is sold through an Exchange, here in Nevada that is the Nevada Health Link.
 The ACA requires Exchanges certification that qualified health plans meet minimum standards contained in the law.
 In Nevada that certification is performed by the Nevada Division of Insurance.